iefdev/Archey-X/ReadMe.md

     archey

-To load at start:
+To load at start - add to your `~/.bashrc`:

 ```bash
 # Load archey (if installed)
 [[ `type archey 2> /dev/null` && $UID != 0 ]] && archey
 ```

-When using `scp` over the network and logging into amachin with `archey` loading up...
+When using `scp` over the network and logging into a machine with `archey` loading up...
 It _might_ cause an error about output.
 To avoid that issue, use this instead:

 ```bash
 # Load archey (if installed)